directus-labs/guest-authoring/directus-remix/index.md

 Create a new collection called `pages` - make the Primary ID Field a "Manually Entered String" called `slug`, which will correlate with the URL for the page.
 For example `about` will later correlate to the page `localhost:3000/about`.

 Create a text input field called `title` and a WYSIWYG input field called `content`.
-In Roles & Permissions, give the Public role read access to the new collection.
+In the Access Control settings, give the Public role read access to the new collection.

 Create some items in the new collection

-### Setup Dynamic Routes in Astro
+### Setup Dynamic Routes in Remix

 Inside of the `app/routes` directory, create a new file called `$slug.tsx`.
 Remix uses `$` in a filename to identify dynamic route parameters and generates generate multiple, matching pages.